Niiaks/go-analyzer/readme.md

-A simple go application that scans large files on disk 3gb (above)
+A simple go application that scans large files on disk